Skip to main content

 • What to gather: ID, proof of local residency, and the school’s discount request form if needed.

-Maricopa Community Colleges gives county residents age 65 and older a 50% discount on open-seat credit classes, but the discount does not apply to clock-hour or noncredit courses or to course or registration fees.
+Maricopa colleges give Maricopa County residents age 65 and older a 50% discount on open-seat credit classes.
+The discount does not apply to clock-hour or noncredit courses or to course or registration fees.
 That is a good reminder that low-cost and free are not the same thing.

 Noncredit, continuing education, and emeritus programs